dannymcclain/fitter/README.md

 # Fitter
 ### Resize an item to fit its parent’s width, height, or both.
 Fitter is a small, very simple, utility plugin for [Figma](https://www.figma.com) that resizes an item (or items) to fit its parent's width, height, or both.
+Available on [the Figma Community](https://www.figma.com/community/plugin/917796239623005893/Fitter).

 #### Features
 *Pretty self-explanitory but for the sake of clarity...*